britram/taps-transports/draft-ietf-taps-transports-03.md

 ## User Datagram Protocol (UDP)

  The User Datagram Protocol (UDP) {{RFC0768}} {{RFC2460}} is an IETF standards track transport protocol.
-It provides a uni-directional minimal message-passing transport that has no inherent congestion control mechanisms or other transport functions.
-IETF guidance on the use of UDP is provided in
-{{RFC5405}}.
-UDP is widely implemented by endpoints and widely used by common applications.
+It provides a uni-directional, datagram protocol which preserves message boundaries.
+It provides none of the following transport features: error correction, congestion control, or flow control.
+It can be used to send broadcast datagrams (IPv4) or multicast datagrams (IPv4 and IPv6), in addition to unicast (and anycast) datagrams.
+IETF guidance on the use of UDP is provided in{{RFC5405}}.
+UDP is widely implemented and widely used by common applications, especially DNS.

 [EDITOR'S NOTE: Kevin Fall signed up as a contributor for this section.]

 ### Protocol Description

-UDP is a connection-less datagram protocol, with no connection setup or feature negotiation.
-The protocol and API use messages, rather than a byte-stream.
-Each stream of messages is independently managed, therefore retransmission does not hold back data sent using other logical streams.

-It provides multiplexing to multiple sockets on each host using port numbers.
-An active UDP session is identified by its four-tuple of local and remote IP addresses and local port and remote port numbers.

-UDP maps each data segement into an IP packet, or a sequence of IP fragemnts.

-UDP is connectionless.
-However, applications send a sequence of messages that constitute a UDP flow.
-Therefore mechanisms for receiver flow control, congestion control, PathMTU discovery/PLPMTUD, support for ECN, etc need to be provided by upper layer protocols {{RFC5405}}.

-PMTU discovery and PLPMTU discovery may be used by upper layer protocols built on top of UDP {{RFC5405}}.
+UDP is a connection-less protocol which maintains message boundaries, with no connection setup or feature negotiation.
+The protocol uses independent messages, ordinarily called datagrams.
+The lack of error control and flow control implies messages may be damaged, re-ordered, lost, or duplicated in transit.
+A receiving application unable to run sufficiently fast or frequently may miss messages.
+The lack of congestion handling implies UDP traffic may cause the loss of messages from other protocols (e.g., TCP) when sharing the same network paths.
+UDP traffic can also cause the loss of other UDP traffic in the same or other flows for the same reasons.

+Messages with bit errors are ordinarily detected by an invalid end- to-end checksum and are discarded before being delivered to an application.
+There are some exceptions to this general rule, however.
+UDP-Lite (see {{RFC3828}}, and below) provides the ability for portions of the message contents to be exempt from checksum coverage.
-For IPv4 the UDP checksum is optional, but recommended for use in the general Internet {{RFC5405}}. {{RFC2460}} requires the use of this checksum for IPv6, but {{RFC6935}} permits this to be relaxed for specific types of application.
-The checksum support considerations for omitting the checksum are defined in
+It is also possible to create UDP datagrams with no checksum, and while this is generally discouraged {{RFC1122}} {{RFC5405}}, certain special cases permit its use {{RFC6935}}.
+The checksum support considerations for omitting the checksum are defined in {{RFC6936}}.
-{{RFC6936}}.

-This check protects from misdelivery of data corrupted data, but is relatively weak, and applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.
+Note that due to the relatively weak form of checksum used by UDP, applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.

-A UDP service may support IPv4 broadcast, multicast, anycast and unicast, determined by the IP destination address.
+On transmission, UDP encapsulates each datagram into an IP packet, which may in turn be fragmented by IP.
+Applications concerned with fragmentation or that have other requirements such as receiver flow control, congestion control, PathMTU discovery/PLPMTUD, support for ECN, etc need to be provided by protocols other than UDP {{RFC5405}}.

 ### Interface Description

 {{RFC0768}} describes basic requirements for an API for UDP.
 Guidance on use of common APIs is provided in {{RFC5405}}.

+A UDP endpoint consists of a tuple of (IP address, port number).
+Demultiplexing using multiple abstract endpoints (sockets) on the same IP address are supported.
+The same socket may be used by a single server to interact with multiple clients (note: this behavior differs from TCP, which uses a pair of tuples to identify a connection).
+Multiple server instances (processes) binding the same socket can cooperate to service multiple clients-- the socket implementation arranges to not duplicate the same received unicast message to multiple server processes.

-Many operating systems also allow a UDP socket to be connected, i.e., to bind a UDP socket to a specific pair of addresses and ports.
+Many operating systems also allow a UDP socket to be "connected", i.e., to bind a UDP socket to a specific (remote) UDP endpoint.
-This is similar to the corresponding TCP sockets API functionality.
-However, for UDP, this is only a local operation that serves to simplify the local send/receive functions and to filter the traffic for the specified addresses and ports {{RFC5405}}.
+Unlike TCP's connect primitive, for UDP, this is only a local operation that serves to simplify the local send/receive functions and to filter the traffic for the specified addresses and ports
+{{RFC5405}}.

 ### Transport Protocol Components

 The transport protocol components provided by UDP are:

-- unicast
+-  unidirectional
 -  port multiplexing
+-  2-tuple endpoints
 -  IPv4 broadcast, multicast and anycast
-- non-reliable delivery
-- flow control (slow receiver function)
+-  IPv6 multicast and anycast
-- non-ordered delivery
+-  IPv6 jumbograms
 -  message-oriented delivery
+-  error detection (checksum)
-- optional checksum protection.
+-  checksum optional

 ## Lightweight User Datagram Protocol (UDP-Lite)